codejones-hub/plutus/doc/tutorials/contract-testing.rst

   > quickCheck prop_Game
   +++ OK, passed 100 tests:
-  84% contains Lock
-  80% contains GiveToken
-  79% contains Guess

   Actions (2263 in total):
   33.94% Lock
   33.89% Guess
   32.17% GiveToken

-Notice that the output contains two tables.
-The first one just tells us that 84 of the 100 generated test sequences contained a ``Lock``, 80 contained a ``GiveToken`` and so on. **Maybe we should remove the first table.
-It's rarely interesting.** The second is more
-interesting: it tells us the distribution of generated Actions, aggregated across all the tests.
+The output tells us the distribution of generated Actions, aggregated across all the tests.
 We can see that each action was generated around one third of the time, which is to be expected since our generator does not weight them at all.
 Keep an eye on this table as we extend our generation; if any Action_ disappears altogether, or is generated very rarely, then this indicates a problem in our tests.

 Modelling expectations
 ----------------------